 Students meet basic expenses for their Departmental Honors projects themselves.
 The Honors Program office does not print, copy, etc. for individual Tischer Scholars.
 Students in need should consult their advisers about what help may be available at the departmental level.
 The Phi Kappa Phi Honor Society sometimes awards competitive grants to Departmental Honors students to assist with extraordinary research expenses.
 When available, such funds will be advertised via the Tischer Blackboard site.

 Tischer scholars are required to give an oral public presentation on their project on the day scheduled for these presentations.
-Students are required to attend the entire event, which begins with a general session of introductions.
-Student presenters and their advisers will be introduced.
-Then, we will break into smaller "sessions" running concurrently in different rooms.
+Students are required to attend the entire event.
+Students will present their work in smaller "sessions" running concurrently in different rooms.
 In each session, two to four students will present their work and answer questions

 With the adviser, students decide what to convey and how.
 The method of presentation varies among disciplines.
 Students should pick the modality appropriate for their discipline.
 In some disciplines, it is typical to read a portion of the project directly from a text.
 In other disciplines, informal discussions are the norm.
 Regardless of format, students need a concise summary.
 Although PowerPoints are not required, many use them.
 Technological help can be obtained from Hood IT.

 Once the information to be presented is known, students should practice delivering the information through practice presentations.
 Students should practice in front of a variety of individuals to gain feedback as often as necessary to feel prepared.
 In some departments, students may be required to do practice runs before the faculty adviser, committee members, and other department members.
 Students should check with their adviser for more information.